EcoBlock-Network/eco_weave/README.md

 ## How to Use the Library

 ### 1. Add EcoWeave to Your Project

-Add the library to your `Cargo.toml`:
+In `Cargo.toml`:
 ```toml
 [dependencies]
 eco_weave = { path = "../eco_weave" }
 ```

 ### 2. Import the Library

-Use the provided modules and structs in your Rust code:
+In your Rust code:
 ```rust
 use eco_weave::{Tangle, Transaction};
 ```